 The effectiveness of your proposal will depend on your ability to explain the nature, context and scope of the project.
 The selection committee will also be looking for an indication that your project will be more than just a learning experience—what does it contribute to your field that we do not already know?

 Please make sure to put the key question or theme at the very start of the paragraph.
-Readers should not have to search through the body of the paragraph for the answer to "what are you studying and why is it important."
+Readers should not have to search through the body of the paragraph for the answers to "what you are studying and why it is important."

 Please also consider your budget carefully.
 Include a listing of all the items you propose to purchase and your best estimate of the cost of each item, including specific vendors.
 All expense items should be explained either in the body of your proposal or in a budget narrative included on your budget page.
+This is especially important for SURG/CW proposals to receive supplementary funds.
 For example, if you are asking for funds to purchase a piece of software, is that software available in a public cluster?
 Does a faculty or staff member have the software that you could use when they aren't there?
 If your budget is over the maximum amount of SURG funding, please let us know where you are getting the additional funds.
 The selection committee reserves the right to dis-allow certain line items and frequently approves partial budgets.
 Please also consider:

 - Conference fees are not allowed (apply separately to the Presentation Award program)